 Here are just a few of the resources available to help get you started and to keep you chugging along.

-You can find an almost endless number of model train videos online, but here are two of the best.
+You can find an almost endless number of model train videos online.
+We put together a list of great videos we feel are most helpful to beginners.

 The World’s Greatest Hobby has a short video, hosted by actor Michael Gross, that is sure to whet your appetite for starting that first layout.)